dereneaton/ipyrad/docs/parameters.rst

 .. code-block:: bash

     >>> ipyrad -n data1                       ## create a new assembly named data1
-    >>> ipyrad -p params-data1.txt -b data2   ## create new assembly named data2
+    >>> ipyrad -p params-data1.txt -b data2   ## create a branch assembly named data2

 .. _project_dir:

 1. Project dir
 --------------
+A project directory can be used to group together multiple related Assemblies.
-The Project directory is the location where a group of Assemblies which share data files will be saved.
-This can be either a name or a path.
-If it is a path then the a new directory will be created at the given path if it does not already exist.
-If a name is entered then a new directory with that name will be created in the current directory if it does not already exist.
+A new directory will be created at the given path if it does not already exist.
 A good name for Project_dir will generally be the name of the organism being studied.
+The project dir path should not be changed after an analysis is initiated.

 Affected steps: 1-7